-‘RHOA’ Kenya Moore Teases New Relationship Or Matt Jordan Reconciliation
+‘RHOA’ Kenya Moore Teases New Relationship, Or Matt Jordan Reconciliation

 Some scenes that aired this season seem to support Kenya’s claim regarding Matt.
 One scene showed Matt breaking Kenya’s garage door window.
 Another scene showed Matt hitting a driver as he tried to talk to Kenya, who was sitting in the car as a passenger, outside Peter Thomas’ party.
 The most recent episode showed Kenya finally deciding to completely break things off with Matt.

 As the season aired, Matt went back and forth with his public comments about Kenya.
 As previously reported by the Inquisitr, Matt, in December, 2016, stated that Kenya manipulated him and situations to make him look bad.
 Matt also accused the show of feeding viewers lies.
 Yet a month later, Matt said that Kenya “has a good heart” and that he actually wants to be friends with her.
-A few weeks after that, he accused her of having had cheated on him with a married Nigerian man for money.
+A few weeks after that, he accused her of having cheated on him with a married Nigerian man for money.

 About six weeks ago, Matt indicated that he has truly moved on from Kenya.
 A viewer left a comment on his selfie telling him to move on from Kenya, whom the viewer described as a narcissist who will always play the victim, and that he shouldn’t hold his breath waiting for her to admit to her flaws.
-Matt replied that he doesn’t expect Kenya to admit to her flaws, that he doesn’t even expect an apology from her, and that she has deeper issues than him.
+Matt replied that he doesn’t expect Kenya to admit to her flaws, and that he doesn’t even expect an apology from her, and that she has deeper issues than him.

 Logic never undresses in front of pain. #mattjordan #evolution #transformation